medik8s/docs/remediation.md

 Implementations conforming to the ExternalRemediation API include:
 * poison-pill - a mechanism designed for environments without programatic access to BMC-like hardware
+* (wip) metal3 - a mechanism designed for bare metal clusters with a functioning Metal3 API
 * (planned) machine - a mechanism designed for any cluster with a functioning Machine API
-* (planned) metal3 - a mechanism designed for bare metal clusters with a functioning Machine API
 * (planned) direct - a mechanism designed for environments with an traditional API end-point (eg. IPMI) for power cycling cluster nodes